Berry-House-YYC/calgarygroups/src/content/organizations/social-club/calgary-gay-ski-and-social.md

-description: "An outdoor club primarily for gay men and the LGBTQ+ community.
-They organize cross-country ski outings and social events, promoting fitness and inclusivity."
+description: "A ski club for the 2SLGBTQ+ community, largely populated by queer men."
 ---

-An outdoor club primarily for gay men and the LGBTQ+ community.
-They organize cross-country ski outings and social events, promoting fitness and inclusivity.
+A ski club for the 2SLGBTQ+ community, largely populated by queer men.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>